vyos/vyos-documentation/docs/installation/install.rst

    Done!

- 3. After the installation is complete, remove the live USB stick or CD.
+ 3. After the installation is completed, remove the live USB stick or CD.

  4. Reboot the system.